 The Auditor conducted an interview with a Special Investigative Agent (SIA) who confirmed the responsibilities of an investigator, reviewed the process of an investigation, and confirmed the use of a uniform evidence protocol for the collection of physical evidence.
 The SIA provided the Auditor with a complete overview of the investigative process as it relates to sexual abuse and sexual harassment.
 In general, the Office of Inspector General (OIG) of the Department of Justice investigates potential criminal cases involving staff-on-inmate sexual abuse.
 The Office of Internal Affairs (OIA) of the Bureau of Prisons investigates administrative cases of staff-on-inmate sexual abuse or harassment.
-Institution investigative staff, the Special Investigative Services (SIS), investigates all other cases.
-When an inmate-on-inmate allegation of sexual abuse is deemed possibly criminal in nature, it is referred to the Federal Bureau of Investigation (FBI) for investigations.
+Institution investigation of sexual abuse is deemed possibly criminal in nature, it is referred to the Federal Bureau of Investigation (FBI) for investigations.
 During the pre-on-site phase of the audit, the Auditor reviewed DOJ/OIG PREA Training curriculum and the FBI Domestic Investigations and Operations Guide that confirmed compliance with all investigatory requirements under the PREA standards.